MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 grug is still in development, but this blog post will eventually contain a link to a new blog post that will explain how you can install and integrate grug into your game.

-These are the main points that grug focuses:
+# What sets grug apart

 - Robust, which is an automatic benefit of compiled languages, making it hard for bugs to silently creep in across game updates
 - Simple, by trimming most features from C, and forcing grug files to be completely independent of one another